aochristianah/Coffee-Store-Data-Analysis/README.md

 - Adjust production and distribution planning based on seasonal sales pattern.

 ## Conclusion
-- To improve the sales of BrewV
+To improve the sales of BrewVista Store, a strategic marketing plan focused on the strongest market (United States) should be implemented.
+This location has key consumer segment, as they often make significant purchase.